alecmuffett/eotk/000-setup-raspbian.md

 - run the obviously-named scripts in opt.d to compile from source:
   - `build-nginx-on-debian.sh`
   - `build-tor-on-debian.sh`
-  - ...which will do all the work for you, no options/arguments required.
+  - ...which will do all the work for you, no options/arguments required, although the actual compilation may take a long time.

 It's your choice...